vishalkumar-30/Vishal-Kumar_Front-End/README.md

       isSelected={selectedIndex === index}
     />
     ```

+- ***Use React.memo() on SingleListItem component:***
+    As SingleListItem is a stateless component, it can benefit from memoization to prevent unnecessary re-renders.
+You can use the React.memo() higher-order component to memoize it.

 - ***Remove unnecessary memo wrapping:***
     Since SingleListItem is already memoized with memo, there is no need to wrap it again in WrappedListComponent.

+- ***Use useCallback() on handleClick:***
+    Since handleClick is passed as a prop to SingleListItem, it can also benefit from memoization.
+You can use the useCallback() hook to memoize it.

 Here is the optimized code: